Spectral Joint Subspace Estimation for Heterogeneous Multi-View Data: Geometry and Reweighting: Real-data Analysis

 We illustrate \hjive{} on the TCGA-BRCA multi-omics dataset with four views: gene expression (GE), DNA methylation (ME), miRNA expression (miRNA), and reverse phase protein array (RPPA).
-The original data are publicly available from NCI's Genomic Data Commons and were analyzed in \citet{cancer2012comprehensive}.
-Following the preprocessing procedure in \cite{lock2013bayesian}, we obtain $K=4$ datasets on a common set of $n=348$ tumor samples, including GE data for $d_1=645$ genes denoted by $\X_1\in\RR^{348\times 645}$, ME data for $d_2=574$ probes denoted by $\X_2\in\RR^{348\times 574}$, miRNA data for $d_3=423$ miRNAs denoted by $\X_3\in\RR^{348\times 423}$ and RPPA data for $d_4=171$ proteins denoted by $\X_4\in\RR^{348\times 171}$.

-For evaluation, we consider $4$ consensus molecular subtypes identified by the multi-source clustering analysis in \citep{cancer2012comprehensive} and further investigated by \cite{lock2013bayesian, gaynanova2019structural}, which are known to be clinically relevant for prognosis and targeted therapies.
+Following the preprocessing procedure in \cite{lock2013bayesian}, the four aligned matrices contain $n=348$ tumor samples and have dimensions $d_1=645$, $d_2=574$, $d_3=423$, and $d_4=171$.